By Rob Shaul

 - Chassis Integrity – Functional, transferable core/mis-section strength and strength endurance for mission performance and overall durability.

 - TAC SEPA – Tactical Speed, Explosive Power and Agility.

 - Stamina – Staying Power, both mental and physical, for long firefighting or rescue evolutions or multiple missions over a long duty day.

-Each plan is 6 weeks long and trains 4 days/week, Together, these plans represent 35 weeks of programming for LE Patrol & Detectives, assuming a full week of rest between plans.
+Each plan is 6 weeks long and trains 4 days/week, Together, these plans represent 35 weeks of programming for full-time Urban Fire/Rescue Athletes, assuming a full week of rest between plans.

 Each training session is designed to last 60 minutes.